 The starting point for this project was the discovery os an article about my grandfather, Hans Mazenauer, written in 1982 in the Swiss newspaper 24heures.
 It recounts his intention to search for gold in the former Republic of Zaïre (the Democratic Republic of the Congo, DRC) and his relationship with President Mobutu Sese Seko.
 The commodification of gold can be seen doubly in the symbolic mountainous areas of Switzerland.
 On one hand, in an implicit way in the forts dug into the rock.
-On the other hand, and more explicitly, through the ruins of the Congo gold mines which went bankrupt in 1897.
+On the other hand, and more explicitly, through the ruins of the Gondo gold mines which went bankrupt in 1897.
 Paradoxically, the gold kept and preserved on the Swiss territory is extracted from mines in the DRC.

 I aimed to connect these spatially distant lands; those mining in the DRC and conservation in Switzerland.
 The story of Hans Mazenauer attempts to challenge the image of a neutral Switzerland and allows me to put his direct involvement in gold mining into perspective.